mflowgen/mflowgen/README.md

   better maintainability and access control.

-- **Sandboxed and modular steps** -- Traditional ASIC flows are composed of many steps executing with implied file and path dependencies.
-The resulting flow is rigid with low reusability across designs and technology nodes while also being confusing and monolithic.
+- **Sandboxed and modular steps** -- Traditional ASIC flows are composed of many steps executing with fixed path dependencies.
+The resulting flows have low reusability across designs and technology nodes and can be confusing and monolithic.
 Sandboxing each step encourages reuse of the same scripts across many projects.

-- **Programmatically defined build-system generator**: A Python-based scripting interface and a simple graph API allows flexible connecting and disconnecting of edges as well as insertion and removal of steps.
+- **Programmatically defined build-system generator**: A Python-based scripting interface and a simple graph API allows flexibly connecting and disconnecting of edges as well as insertion and removal of steps.
 A simple graph can be specified for a quick synthesis and place-and-route spin, or a more complex graph can be built for a more aggressive chip tapeout.